singer-io/singer-python/README.md

 stitchstream-python
 ===================

-Writes the stitchstream format from Python
+Writes the Singer format from Python

 Use
 ---